 How?
 Mindfulness Midhurst offers evidence-based mindfulness courses to various settings:

 - Groups and private courses for the general public

 - Implementation of mindfulness in primary schools (courses for teachers, pupils and parents)

 - Stand alone events such as workshops, retreats, introduction sessions

 Ethos: Delivering certified courses of excellence, with an non-judgmental, kind and encouraging approach in a safe space.

 Sandrine Cranswick is an experienced mindfulness teacher with 25 years of meditation practice.
 She is registered on the British Association for Mindfulness Based Approaches Bamba (UK Network for MB Teachers).
-Sandrine adheres to the ‘Good Practice Guidelines for Mindfulness based teachers’ (engaged in a daily mindfulness practice, attending yearly mindfulness meditation retreats, an engagement with continuing personal and professional development and supervised by a teacher from the Mindfulness Network).
+Sandrine adheres to the ‘Good Practice Guidelines for Mindfulness based teachers’ (engaged in a daily mindfulness practice, attending yearly mindfulness meditation retreats, an engagement with continuing professional development and supervised by a teacher from the Mindfulness Network).